Guide for Voting Assistance Officers

-- active duty members of the Uniformed Services of Merchant Marine
+- active duty members of the Uniformed Services or Merchant Marine;

-- Keep up-to-date.
-Sign up to receive news releases from FVAP.
-To subscribe go online to FVAP.gov, email firstname.lastname@example.org and provide your email address.
+- Sign up to receive news releases from FVAP.
+Subscribe online at FVAP.gov or email email@example.com and provide your email address.

-VAOs provide citizens with accurate and nonpartisan voting information and assistance.
+VAOs provide voters with accurate and nonpartisan voting information and assistance.

-- Refer local residents to the Installation Voter Assistance (IVA) Office for local registration (see Additional assistance for voters, page 468).
+- Refer local residents to the Installation Voter Assistance (IVA) Office for local registration.

 Promote voter awareness

-- Put notices on bulletin boards to increase awareness of how to register and vote.
-Popular locations include base housing, gyms, exchanges and commissaries.
+- Post notices and/or posters on bulletin boards to increase awareness of how to register and vote.
+Make sure when posting to include your contact information or the contact information for the IVA Office.
+Popular locations include installation housing, gyms, exchanges and commissaries.

-- Use Armed Forces Voters Week, Overseas Citizens Voters Week and Absentee Voting Week to get the word out (see Conduct voter outreach events, page 464).
+- Use Armed Forces Voters Week, Overseas Citizens Voters Week and Absentee Voting Week to get the word out.

 - During Absentee Voting Week, announce through various media that voters should return their voted ballots immediately.
-If citizens have not received their requested State ballot, encourage them to use the Federal Write-In Absentee Ballot (FWAB).
+If they have not received their requested State absentee ballot, encourage them to use the Federal Write-In Absentee Ballot (FWAB).

 Keep voting supplies available

-VAOs with access to a computer, internet and printer can use electronic versions of these forms.
+VAOs with access to a computer, internet and printer can use online versions of these forms.
 Deploying units should take sufficient paper copies in the event of internet connectivity issues.

-- Keep an adequate supply of FPCAs for all unit members and their families.
-As a VAO, you are required to send FPCAs to all unit members and their families by January 15th of each year and all potential voters by July 15, 2014 (see Dates for the November 2014 Election, page 460).
+- Keep an adequate supply of FPCAs for all unit members and their voting-age family members.
+As a VAO, you are required to send FPCAs to all unit members and their families by January 15th of each year and all potential voters by July 15th.

-- Additionally, ensure you have enough forms for year-round registration, absentee ballot requests and change-of-address requests for citizens deploying, returning from deployments, moving or PCSing.
+- Additionally, ensure you have enough forms for year-round registration, absentee ballot requests and change-of-address requests for those deploying, returning from deployments, moving or PCSing.

-- Keep an adequate supply of FWABs on hand year-round for citizens to use in case they do not receive their official State absentee ballot (see Keeping voting supplies on hand, page 465).
+- Keep an adequate supply of FWABs on hand year-round for citizens to use in case they do not receive their State absentee ballot.

 Manage your program